webpack/webpack.js.org/content/concepts/concepts.md

 [**Learn more!**](./output)

-### Loaders
+## Loaders
-The goal is to have all of your assets in your project to be **webpack's** conscern and not the browser.
-(This doesn't mean that they all have to be bundled together). webpack treats [every file (.css, .html, scss, jpg, etc.) as a module](./everything-is-a-module).
-However, webpack **only understands javascript**.
+The goal is to have all of your assets in your project to be **webpack's** concern and not the browser.
+(This doesn't mean that they all have to be bundled together). webpack treats [every file (.css, .html, .scss, .jpg, etc.) as a module](./everything-is-a-module).
+However, webpack **only understands JavaScript**.

 **Loaders describes to webpack _how to treat these files as modules_ as they are added to your dependency graph.**